pulumi/pulumi-hugo/themes/default/content/blog/update-page-improvements/index.md

 **Resource Lifecycle Management**: Understanding when and why a resource was added, modified, or deleted helps in better managing your infrastructure's lifecycle and planning future changes.

-Enhanced Troubleshooting and Analysis: The ability to go back to a specific point in time and analyze the state of your infrastructure at that moment can be invaluable in troubleshooting issues or understanding the impact of certain changes.
+**Enhanced Troubleshooting and Analysis**: The ability to go back to a specific point in time and analyze the state of your infrastructure at that moment can be invaluable in troubleshooting issues or understanding the impact of certain changes.

 In summary, the improved Pulumi Cloud stack update pages offer a more detailed, transparent, and insightful view of your infrastructure changes.
-This upgrade underscores our commitment to empowering developers and infrastructure teams with the tools and information they need to effectively manage and understand their cloud resources and how they change over time.
+This upgrade came directly from customer asks, and underscores our commitment to empowering developers with the tools and information they need to effectively manage and understand their cloud resources and how they change over time.

 Stay tuned for more updates as we continue to enhance our platform to better meet your needs.
 As always, submit any feedback on the feature in the [Pulumi Cloud Requests](https://github.com/pulumi/pulumi-cloud-requests/issues/new/choose) repository.